English: “What’s Going On?” February 2017

 Music to Love

-The songs are rock, pop, r&b, and hip-hop, with an occasional selection of country music that crosses over to the pop charts.
-The KNLS English Hour generally features music by artists from the U.S., the U.K., Ireland, Australia, and New Zealand.
+The songs are pop, rock, r & b, and occasional hip-hop and country music that crosses over to the pop charts.
+The English Hour generally features music by artists from the U.S., the U.K., Ireland, Australia, and New Zealand.
 But music artists from all over Europe have found their names on or near the top of international pop charts.

 Souder & Friends